vaultwarden/vw_web_builds/README.md

 For each [tagged release of the official Bitwarden® Web vault](https://github.com/bitwarden/clients/releases?q=web-) we create a branch for each version (without the `web-` prefix) to keep track of the changes applied to that upstream version.

 Currently the web-vault for the Vaultwarden project is build in [`dani-garcia/bw_web_builds`](https://github.com/dani-garcia/bw_web_builds).
-This is done by referencing this repository as a submodule.
+This is done by referencing the `vaultwarden/vw_web_builds` repository as a submodule.
 Upon a release the build artifacts are stored in a container image and it is this compiled web-vault that is then used in the build process of the `vaultwarden/server` container images.

-The tags in this repository have an additional patch number added to avoid collisions with our branch name.
+The tags in the `vaultwarden/vw_web_builds` repository have an additional patch number added to avoid collisions with the branch names.
 They don't follow the versioning schema of the `bw_web_builds` repository but are meant to keep track of the specific commit id that was used as a submodule in the other repository.

 > [!NOTE]
 > The version referenced in the Dockersettings.yml from Vaultwarden always refers to the built web-vault that is released in the `bw_web_builds` repository.